wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-02_Restconf_Introduction_Part1.md

 ### Use Case 3: retrieve interface information with Cisco YANG model

 Sometimes there are multiple YANG models to achieve the same output.
 In use case 2, we retrieved a list of interfaces.
 We can also use a Cisco YANG model for this, e.g `Cisco-IOS-XE-interfaces-oper` (also retrieved from the capabilities list).
+This model focuses more on operational data but when it comes to listing the interfaces, it can be used as well.

 We won't go through all the details using the YANG Search website as we did that already twice in use case 1 and 2.
 If you follow the same procedure, you will see that the URL can be `https://{{host}}:{{port}}/restconf/data/Cisco-IOS-XE-interfaces-oper:interfaces`.

 ![Restconf](/images/2020-04-02-14.png)